kennja05/trip-tracker-be/README.md

 ============

 1) Setup

-    a) Locate the backend at https://github.com/kennja05/trip-tracker-be and follow the instructions to get it started.

-    b) Clone this repo to the local machine and run the command `cd trip-tracker-fe` in your terminal
+    a) Clone down this repo, then run the command `cd trip-tracker-be`

+    b) Obtain the basic plan API key from fixer.io (feel free to message me and I would be happy to share mine)

-    c) Enter the command `npm install` in your terminal
+    c) Run the command `bundle install`

+    d) In line 6 of rate_getter.rb replace "ENV['exchangeRateApiKey']" with your API key

-    d) Enter the command `npm start` in your terminal
+    e) Run the following commands in your terminal in order

+      i) `rails db:migrate`
+      ii) `rails db:seed`
+      iii) `whenever --update-crontab`

 2) Usage

-    a) Once the site is running visit localhost:3001/login

-    b) Sign up for a new account, or feel free to message me to get the log in credentials for the test account

-    c) Once logged in there are three main options
+    a) Run the command `rails server` or `rails s` in the terminal

+    b) Locate the front end at https://github.com/kennja05/trip-tracker-fe and follow the steps listed there to complete setup of the application

 Features
 ========